luffybrad/luffybrad/README.md

 I specialize in building dynamic web applications that provide exceptional user experiences.
 My journey in tech has equipped me with a robust skill set in both front-end and back-end development, allowing me to tackle projects from concept to deployment.
 I am constantly exploring new technologies and methodologies to enhance my work and contribute effectively to team goals.

-Overview of Recent Projects by luffybrad
+Overview of Recent Public Projects by luffybrad
 1. TechHold Portfolio
   - Description: A company portfolio website
   - Live Demo: https://techholddev.com/